-Georgia’s secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots
+Ga. secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots

 Raffensperger has said that every accusation of fraud will be thoroughly investigated, but that there is currently no credible evidence that fraud occurred on a broad enough scale to affect the outcome of the election.

 The recount, Raffensperger said in the interview Monday, will “affirm” the results of the initial count.
 He said the hand-counted audit that began last week will also prove the accuracy of the Dominion machines; some counties have already reported that their hand recounts exactly match the machine tallies previously reported.
+Election officials in one county, Floyd, discovered about 2,600 eligible votes that were not included in the initial tallies because of a failure to upload them off a memory stick.
+The secretary of state’s office said those votes probably would have been discovered, but it called for the resignation of the county election director.

 “I’m an engineer.
 We look at numbers.
 We look at hard data,” he said.
-“I can’t help it that a failed candidate like Doug Collins is running around lying to everyone.
+“I can’t help it that a failed candidate like Collins is running around lying to everyone.
 He’s a liar.”

-A spokeswoman for Collins replied to a request for comment by linking to a tweet Collins sent out on Monday in which he described Raffensperger’s “incompetence as Secretary of State.”
+A spokeswoman for Collins replied to a request for comment by linking to a tweet Collins sent on Monday in which he described Raffensperger’s “incompetence as Secretary of State.”

-Collins ran unsuccessfully for Senate this year and is blamed by some Republicans for pushing the incumbent in that race, fellow Republican Sen. Kelly Loeffler, into a runoff against the Rev. Raphael Warnock (D).
+Collins ran unsuccessfully for Senate this year and is blamed by some Republicans for pushing the incumbent in that race, fellow Republican Sen. Kelly Loeffler, into a runoff against the Rev. Raphael Warnock, a Democrat.

 His fellow Republicans turned on him, but Georgia Secretary of State Brad Raffensperger isn’t backing down